wang-bill/riscalar/README.md

 December 12th (Due December 14th): Finish final report

 Next Steps (Catherine):
-- Integrate the instruction memory into the processor (how should we load the memory with instructions?)
+Integrate the instruction memory into the processor (how should we load the memory with instructions?)\n

-- Pipeline the processor (I anticipate this will be more of a challenge than we expect logistically); we might need to add depth to the registers for the pc for example to calculate on multiple pc values at a time...?
+Pipeline the processor (I anticipate this will be more of a challenge than we expect logistically); we might need to add depth to the registers for the pc for example to calculate on multiple pc values at a time...?\n

+Questions:
+How do we handle branches?\n
+ALU as a functional unit?\n